 "The 9kg flywheel and sturdy frame make for a solid and reassuring feel when you're in the saddle.
 There's no side-to-side movement, so if you like to fling yourself about on the bike it might feel a bit more static than you'd like."

-"There's no doubt that the indoor trainer market is getting increasingly competitive, and whereas a couple of years back you were looking at a £1k spend for a direct drive smart trainer, there are a good number available well below that mark now.
+"There's no doubt that the turbo trainer market is getting increasingly competitive, and whereas a couple of years back you were looking at a £1k spend for a direct drive smart trainer, there are a good number available well below that mark now.

 "The H2 was one of the thousand-pound old guard, and the H3 is a better trainer – quieter and a bit more responsive – for a chunk less money.
 For those reasons it's easy to recommend. "